bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 `--identity|-i NAME`             An account to run commands as.
                                  See "Options: identity" for more details.

-`--password|-p PASSWORD`         A password, primarilyused  for regeression testing scripts.
+`--password|-p PASSWORD`         A password, primarily used  for regeression testing scripts.
 It is
                                  not recommended for normal use, as the password will be left in the command history and be viewable by process
                                  display commands such as `top` and `ps`.

-`--use-agent|-u EXECUTABLE`      Access to a password
+`--use-agent|-u EXECUTABLE`      Access method for a password
                                  stored in a password manager.
 See "Options: agent program" for more details.

 `--zero-agent-cache|-z`          Toggle to prepend a `--clear` to the argument list of